-Other people evolved this design with numerous variations, including the introduction of a disposable blade but it was King C. Gillette, a travelling salesman, who ultimately standardized the double edge safety razor we know today.
-What made his invention work was William Nickerson who ultimately came up with a way to stamp, sharpen and mass produce a razor blade.
+It was King C. Gillette, a traveling salesman, who ultimately standardized the double edge safety razor we know today.
+What made his invention work was William Nickerson who ultimately came up with a way to stamp, sharpen and mass produce an inexpensive, disposable razor blade.

 Gillette was already a popular brand but with World War I he gained a contract with the US Army which required each soldier to have a shaving kit.
 This growth continued with the military through World War II...making popular the disposable razor.

 This is a critical time in history for men’s grooming, often times you see this evolution documented in vintage photography...generally in pre 1900 photographs men appear more “disheveled” often with beards and facial hair but after this period you begin to see vintage photography showing well groomed men.